BPMSoftwareSolutions/python-skill-builder/README.md

 - Check all dependencies installed: `pip list`

 ### Modules not loading
-- Ensure you're in the correct directory: `packages/python-skill-builder`
+- Ensure you're in the correct directory: `python-skill-builder`
 - Check that `modules/` directory exists with JSON files
 - Look for errors in browser console (F12)